How many applications do you receive for the spots available in your program?

 What should I include in my writing sample, and how should it be formatted?

-You should include the pieces that you consider to be your best writing.
-For fiction applicants, we strongly recommend sending two or three stories (a maximum of forty pages) so we can see your range.
-Please include page numbers, use clear, 12-point font, double-space your prose.
-Poets should send ten poems, formatted as they would wish for the admissions committee to encounter them.
+You should include the piece(s) of original writing that you consider to be your best work.
+For fiction applicants, we strongly recommend sending two or three short stories (although our faculty will also consider novel excerpts) so we can see your range; be sure to respect the page limit (no more than forty pages of fiction).
+Please include page numbers, use a 12-point, easy-to-read font, and double-space your prose.
+Poets should send ten poems, formatted as they would wish for the admissions committee to encounter them; there is no page limit for poetry.

 What should I include in the personal statement?

-We’d like to know more about you: why you write and/or why you’re choosing to pursue an MFA in creative writing, what writers and works have influenced your writing, what you hope to do at BU (and beyond), and why the BU creative writing program is the place for you.
+We’d like to know more about you: why you write, why you’re choosing to pursue an MFA in creative writing, what writers and works have influenced your writing, what work you hope to do at Boston University (and beyond), and why the Boston University Creative Writing Program is the place for you.
 This document should be double-spaced with a 12pt, easy-to-read font.

 For any and all other questions, please contact our administrator Annaka Saari at crwr@bu.edu or visit the Graduate School of Arts and Sciences’ FAQ page or Admissions website: